Custom clean room template reference¶

 About clean room templates¶

-Snowflake provides a selection of pre-designed templates for common use cases.
-These stock templates can be used only in the web application.
-However, both providers and consumers can create custom templates for a clean room.
-Custom templates can be created only in code, but can be run either in code or through the web app.
+Snowflake provides some pre-designed templates for common use cases.
+However, most users prefer to create custom query templates for their clean rooms.
+Custom templates are created using the clean rooms API, but can be run either in code or using the clean rooms UI.

 Creating and running a custom template¶

-In a clean room with default settings, the provider adds a template to a clean room and the consumer can choose, configure, and run it:
+In a clean room with default settings, the provider adds a template to a clean room and the consumer runs the template, as described in the custom template usage documentation.

 A quick example¶